juandguerrero/AdventureWorks-Sales-Analytics-Platform/README.md

 # AdventureWorks Sales Analytics Platform

-**SQL · Power BI · Python · Databricks · PySpark · AWS S3 · Airflow**
+**SQL · Power BI · Python · Databricks · PySpark · AWS S3 · Apache Airflow**

 ## Project Overview

 **Adventure Works Cycles** is the fictional bicycle manufacturer and retailer represented in Microsoft's AdventureWorks dataset.

-The company sells bicycles and related products across multiple customers, product categories, sales territories, and sales representatives.
+The company sells **bicycles, components, clothing, and accessories** across multiple geographic territories through a network of customers and sales representatives.

-### The Problem
+### Business Problem

-Adventure Works had detailed operational sales data, but the information was distributed across multiple tables covering **orders, customers, products, salespeople, and territories**.
+Adventure Works had detailed operational data covering **sales orders, customers, products, salespeople, and territories**, but this information was distributed across multiple tables.

-This made it difficult for management to quickly answer important business questions:
+This made it difficult for management to answer fundamental commercial questions:

-- How is revenue changing over time?
+- What is driving revenue?
+- When are sales strongest?
-- Which products and categories drive sales?
+- Which products generate the most value?
 - Who are the company's most valuable customers?
-- Which customers are becoming inactive?
+- Which customers are at risk of becoming inactive?
-- Which territories are growing or declining?
+- Which territories are performing best?
-- Which salespeople are outperforming their regional benchmarks?
+- Which salespeople outperform their regional benchmarks?

-> **Business challenge:** Transform fragmented operational data into a centralized analytics solution that management can use to understand commercial performance and make data-driven decisions.

----

-# Solution
+### Solution

-I built an **end-to-end sales analytics platform** that transforms raw AdventureWorks data into business-ready insights.
+I built an **end-to-end analytics platform** that transforms the raw operational data into an analytics-ready Star Schema, applies business-focused SQL analysis, and presents the results through six Power BI dashboards.

-The solution follows this workflow:

 ```text
 AdventureWorks Data